emscripten-core/emscripten/site/source/docs/building_from_source/building_emscripten_from_source_on_windows.rst

 This page contains basic instructions on how to manually build and configure Emscripten from source on a clean Windows box.

-.. note:: The instructions clone from the main Emscripten repository (https://github.com/kripken/emscripten). :ref:`Contributors` should instead clone from their own Emscripten fork, and submit changes as pull requests.
+.. note:: The instructions clone from the main Emscripten repository (https://github.com/kripken/emscripten). :ref:`Contributors <contributing>` should instead clone from their own Emscripten fork, and submit changes as pull requests.

 .. tip:: You can also build Emscripten from source :ref:`using the SDK <building-emscripten-from-source-using-the-sdk>`.
 This is recommended if you need to easily switch between SDK and source builds.